antortjim/Danish-pronunciation/README.md

 A useful tool for learning the **Danish language**.
 This project consists provides code that can retrieve a pronunciation file for a given Danish word.

-The program first tries to download from [ Det Danske Ordbog](http://ordnet.dk/ddo) , then from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) .
+The program first tries to download from [ Den Danske Ordbog](http://ordnet.dk/ddo) , then from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) .
 Support is required for searching [ Forvo](forvo.com) .

 These audio files can be very useful to use in conjunction with learning software such as Anki.